client9/ipcat/README.md

 Licensing -- GPL v3
 ------------------------

-This data is licensed under GPL v3, see COPYING for details.
+The data is licensed under GPL v3, see COPYING for details.

 Relaxations and commericial licensing are gladly available by request.
 The use of GPL is to prevent commercial data providers from scoping up this data without compensation or attribution.

-This may be changed to another (less restrictive) license later.
+This may be changed to another less restrictive license later.

 What is the file format?
 -------------------------